SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 - Separate schema or databases for each individual tenant;
 - Logical or physical segregation of tenants;
-- A **Superuser** role that provides visibility on all tenants and provides for execution of administrative duties, analytics, dashboards and reporting;
+- A **Superuser** role that provides visibility on all tenants and provides for execution of administrative duties, analytics, dashboards, and reporting;
 - Individual administrators otherwise segregated to each tenant;
 - Isolation of external actions, e.g., enrichment of indicators of compromise, containment actions prescribed to a host.

 ![alt-text goes here](/img/cloud-soar/image5.png)